 See the manufacturer's information provided in your InfoCase for programming and operating instructions.

-CD/DVD and GPS Card Reader
+CD/DVD player, USB port and GPS Card Reader

-Your coach may be equipped with a CD/DVD player and GPS Card Reader (located on the lower dash).
+Your coach may be equipped with a CD/DVD player, USB port (if equipped), and GPS Card Reader (located on the lower dash).